ArtyIF/plugin.audio.rbb/README.md

 - - [x] Language
 - - [x] Tag
 - - [x] Codec
-- [ ] Sort those stations and categories alphabetically or by popularity or some other tag
+- [ ] Let the user choose to sort those stations and categories alphabetically or by popularity or some other tag
+- [ ] Filter states by country
 - [ ] Search stations by different things
 - [ ] Add/remove stations to/from Favourites
 - [ ] Localization: